 His specialist expertise is helping people with stress-related conditions – including irritable bowel syndrome and asthma.

-A full member of both the British Society of Clinical Hypnosis and the British Association of Medical Hypnosis, Bill also established the James Braid Society – a professional forum for hypnotherapists – was its Secretary for ten years and still serves on its organising committee.
+A full member of both the British Society of Clinical Hypnosis, Bill also established the James Braid Society – a professional forum for hypnotherapists – was its Secretary for ten years and still serves on its organising committee.

 Founding Editor of the European Journal of Clinical Hypnosis, Bill Doult has long been concerned with promoting greater research into the clinical applications of hypnosis and has organised a research study examining hypnotherapy as a resource for asthma and emphysema patients.